 Sensibility

 First, atheism leads to the untenable metaphysical assumption that essence does not exist (for if essence did exist, that would necessitate God).
 This would mean that reality is incoherent, that there is no such thing as real purpose, and that all morality is opinion.
 Not only is there no evidence for this assumption, our deepest human intuitions tell us these corollaries are not true.
 Men see essence and coherence in things innately.
 Men need purpose – men with purpose handled the concentration camps well, while men without purpose become depressed amidst great comfort.
-Finally, no man is willing to accept true moral relativism, as true moral relativism means the Nazis did nothing wrong.
+Finally, no man is willing to accept true moral relativism, as true moral relativism means the folks like the Nazis did nothing wrong (a social faux pa at worst).
 Some may say they believe that, of course, but no one really means it (sans neo-Nazis, perhaps).

 Beyond the untenability of the atheistic paradigm, atheism itself is a bad proposition, as there is incontrovertible proof that God exists.
 There are several strongly compelling cosmological arguments aside from the contingency argument.
 Further, the mystery of consciousness seems unsolvable without a rational actor in charge of reality – how could mind come from mindless matter otherwise?
-In contrast, the major atheist objections to God and religion are all handled quite easily, and the rest are just bad, despite their guile.
-Beyond these points, the idea of a God who isn’t involved in human affairs – Deism – leads to ridiculous conclusions.
-Deism in any sense would make of God an irrational, incoherent being who creates for no reason.
+In contrast, the best atheist objections to God and religion are not particularly convincing, and the worst are just glorified schoolyard quips.
+Beyond these points, the idea of a God who isn’t involved in human affairs – Deism – leads to ridiculous conclusions, because the best arguments for God’s existence directly contradict the idea that He is “uninvolved.”

 So, some spirituality or religion must, then, be true, or at least be truer than the others.
 Now the search for a proper spirituality and understanding of the divine cannot begin with simple human intuition.
-The ubiquity of human sacrifice among ancient religions is strong evidence that our innate estimation of divinity is not great.
-Acknowledging this danger precludes any religion which doesn’t have some sort of evidence behind it.
+The ubiquity of human sacrifice and other abominations among ancient religions is strong evidence that our innate estimation of divinity is… not great.
+Following our own religious assumptions is playing with fire.
+Acknowledging this danger precludes any religion which doesn’t have strong evidence behind it.
 This immediately eliminates the entire non-Abrahamic corpus.
-None of them even claim to approach objectivity, and the only evidence for any of them are sayings of wise men, ancient texts with dubious authorship, or emotion.
-This leaves the Abrahamic corpus as viable options.
+None of them even claim to approach objectivity, and the only evidence for any of them are the soothing sayings of wise men, ancient texts with dubious authorship, and emotion.
+This leaves the Abrahamic corpus as viable options, as they at least claim to have legitimate historical evidence and to contain the absolute truth.

-Within the Abrahamic corpus, Islam is the most manifestly absurd.
-The Quran claims that Jesus was a successful prophet of Islam.
-But there is, of course, no evidence of that, and there are thousands of Christian manuscripts and dozens of non-Christian sources which testify the exact opposite.
+Within this corpus, we will begin with Islam.
+Though each Abrahamic religion claims historical evidence, some do it better than others.
+Islam, for its part, is laughably absurd.
+The Quran claims that Jesus was a successful prophet of Islam who foretold Mohammad.
+There is, of course, no evidence of that, and there are thousands of Christian manuscripts and dozens of non-Christian sources which testify the exact opposite.
 Furthermore, the Quran states no less than 25 times that the Bible of the seventh century testifies to its truth.
 With the Bible’s translation into Arabic in the tenth century, this was obviously revealed to be untrue.
-Rather than accepting the situation, the Muslim world began to baselessly claim that someone had corrupted the Bible.
+Rather than accepting the obvious, the Muslim world began to baselessly claim that someone had corrupted the Bible.
+And it doesn’t help that Islamic sources both call Mohammad the “perfect moral exemplar” and a violent warmongering pederast.

 This leaves Christianity (Protestant, Orthodox, and Catholic) and Judaism.
-Now, the Protestants claim that scripture is the only infallible source of divine truths.
-Without a central teaching body, this leaves the meaning of the Bible open to each individual interpretation.
+Now, the Protestants claim that the Bible is the only infallible source of divine truths.
+This precludes a central teaching body, which ultimately leaves the meaning of the Bible open to individual interpretation.
 This is a severe problem for two reasons.
 First, the New Testament is extraordinarily vague.
 Second, the Bible itself warns severely and regularly against trying to guide oneself in the spiritual life.
 There are thousands of Protestant denominations, proving the Bible’s point that man is incapable of judging the divine well.
-The Orthodox Christians have similar issues, as each communion claims to be the true Church, but has no objective way to differentiate themselves.
+The Orthodox Christians have similar issues, as each communion claims to be the true Church, but have no objective way to differentiate themselves.
 Both are cases of the blind leading the blind; both contradict the warnings of scripture.

-Judaism claims legitimacy due to its origin in national revelation (Moses at Mt.
+Rabbinical Judaism claims legitimacy due to its origin in national revelation (Moses at Mt.
 Sinai).
-This is a good point – it’s implausible that someone could invent a national event.
-However, the Jewish rejection of Christ as the Messiah is self-defeating.
-Furthermore, Judaism has no claim to the features which made the religion of Moses special.
+This is a good point – it’s implausible that someone could fabricate a national event.
+However, the later Jewish argument used to reject Jesus’ messiahship is a self-defeating argument.
+Furthermore, Judaism has no claim to the gifts God gave the religion of Moses.
 The power to interpret the law is gone with the destruction of the Sanhedrin.
 Proper sacrifice is gone without the Temple.
 The physical presence of God is gone with the loss of the Ark of the Covenant.
-Modern Judaism is no different than paganism.
+Lacking these, Rabbinical Judaism is only superficially distinguishable from paganism; this either means that God abandoned His people (meaning Rabbinical Judaism is false), or that the Old Covenant has been abrogated, and the New Covenant the prophets foretold is in force (meaning Rabbinical Judaism is false).

 Well, would be.
 Luckily, one religion does indeed have a referee.
 He wears a little white hat.